This page shows who is leading each of the curriculum areas/subjects at Greenfields during 2024/25.

 Competition

-We enter a wide range of competitions, particularly through our work towards achieving the School Games mark each year.
+We enter a wide range of competitions, particularly through our work towards achieving the School Games mark each year and have achieved the Gold award for the 2023/24 academic year.

-Throughout the year we enter into, and practice, for a number of different competitions such as Y5/6 Hockey tournament, Athletics, and Gymnastics.
+Throughout the year we enter into, and practice, for a number of different competitions such as Y5/6 Hockey and Netball tournament, Athletics, and Gymnastics.
 We like to make sure we enter into a range of competitions that are offered to children across the school and for children of all abilities.
+A particular favourite is the North Tyneside Dance festival every year that takes place at the Whitley Bay Playhouse.

 The children are always a credit to our school and demonstrate excellent sportsmanship, but it is also wonderful to celebrate their success.